MichaelBelgium/flarum-ai-autoreply/README.md

 - Anthropic
 - OpenRouter

-Any model from these 2 platforms can be used.
+Models from any of the supported platforms can be used.
+If you're using OpenRouter, you can specify a comma-separated list of models in the `model` setting to take advantage of its [model routing feature](https://openrouter.ai/docs/features/model-routing#the-models-parameter).

 The auto-answer feature uses the OpenAI gpt-5-mini model by default to generate quick and accurate responses to users' questions.